untitled

 "Depending on the need, from 50 to 1000 Witnesses would rendezvous at an appointed time, usually in the countryside near the area to be worked.
 They were all volunteers; some came as much as 200 miles.
 Individual groups were given territory that could be covered in perhaps 30 minutes or possibly as much as two hours.
 As each car group began to work in its assigned section, a committee of brothers called on the police to notify them of the work being done and to provide a list of all the Witnesses who were working in the community that morning.
 Realizing that their own forces were overwhelmed by the sheer number of Witnesses, the officials in most places permitted the work to go on without hindrance.
 In some localities they filled their jail but then could do no more.
 For any that were arrested, the Witnesses had attorneys on hand with bail."

 In June 1940, two rock-throwers were wounded (one seriously) by multiple shotgun blasts that came from inside the Kennebunk Maine Kingdom Hall.
 Six of the JWs who had been "guarding" the Kennebunk Kingdom Hall were arrested for using unlawful force.
 In retaliation for the shooting of the two locals, a mob torched the Kennebunk Kingdom Hall later the same day.
 Only one of the six JWs, a man named Edwin Bobb, was eventually convicted of the shooting.
-Interestingly, Edwin Bobb was an out-of-stater from a suburb of Philadelphia, Pennsylvania.
+Interestingly, Edwin Bobb and wife were out-of-state AGITATORS from a suburb of Philadelphia, Pennsylvania.

 Prior to the day that Arthur Cox killed Deputy Pray, there supposedly had already been one or more incidents in North Windham involving the Jehovah's Witnesses.
 One incident supposedly involved some JWs who had allegedly smashed a roadside fruit stand after its' owner had ordered those JWs to leave his premises.